Florida set to execute inmate James Phillip Barnes in nurse's 1988 hammer killing

-ST. PETERSBURG, Fla. — Florida is preparing to execute a man convicted of strangling his wife and brutally murdering another woman years earlier — a lethal injection that's expected to proceed on schedule after he dropped all legal appeals and said he wants to accept his punishment.
+A Florida man sentenced to death for the 1988 attack on a woman who was sexually assaulted and killed with a hammer, then set on fire in her own bed, is set for execution Thursday after dropping all his appeals and saying he was ready to die.

-James Phillip Barnes, 61, is scheduled to die by lethal injection at 6 p.m.
-Thursday at Florida State Prison in Starke.
-He would be the fifth person put to death in the state this year.
+James Phillip Barnes, 61, was to be executed by lethal injection at 6 p.m. at Florida State Prison in Starke.
+It would mark the fifth execution this year in Florida.

 Barnes was serving a life sentence for the 1997 strangulation of his wife, 44-year-old Linda Barnes, when he wrote letters in 2005 to a state prosecutor claiming responsibility for the killing years earlier of Patricia ''Patsy'' Miller, a nurse who lived in a condominium in Melbourne, along Florida's east coast.

-Barnes represented himself in court hearings where he offered no defense, pleaded guilty to killing Miller and did not attempt to seek a life sentence rather than the death penalty.
-Miller, who was 41 when Barnes killed her, had had some unspecified negative interactions with him, according to a jailhouse interview he gave to film director Werner Herzog.
+Barnes represented himself in court hearings where he offered no defense, pleaded guilty to killing Miller and accepted the death penalty.
+Miller, who was 41 when Barnes killed her, had some previous unspecified negative interactions with him, according to a jailhouse interview he gave to German film director Werner Herzog.

 ''There were several events that happened (with Miller).
 I felt terribly humiliated, that's all I can say,'' Barnes said in the interview.

 There was also DNA evidence linking Barnes to Miller's killing.
-Barnes pleaded guilty to killing her and was sentenced to death on Dec.
+After pleading guilty, Barnes was sentenced to death on Dec.
 13, 2007.
 He also pleaded guilty to sexual battery, arson, and burglary with an assault and battery.

 Barnes killed his wife in 1997 after she discovered that he was dealing drugs.
 Her body was found stuffed in a closet after she was strangled, court records show.
 Barnes has claimed to have killed at least two other people but has never been charged in those cases.